 Sunset in Cartagena.
 This picture was taken the same evening as the previous shot, just a bit later.
 Again, there is no colour filter on this image.

 Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure in 2010.
-Finally, in 2014, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.
+Finally, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.

 Articles from my adventures in Colombia

-How was your 2014 for travel?
+How was your year travel?
 Did you see any beautiful sunsets or are you more of a sunrise person?
 Let me know about your adventures in the comments below.